 In Travis County some offenses, like Theft, qualify for a "cite and release" rather than arrest.
 Years ago, any offense that was a Class B Misdemeanor or more serious typically ended with the accused going to jail.
 Now, a police officer has the choice to either take the person to jail, or issue a "cite and release" ticket.

+Make No Mistake!
 Theft Cite and Release Tickets are not just tickets!
 The fact the officer let you go with just a ticket changes nothing except bond.
-Traditionally, bond was set while in jail, and a Judge could later release on a PR bond (personal recognizance bond).
+Traditionally, bond was set while in jail, and a Judge could later release on a Personal Bond.).
 With a Cite and Release, the decision to release on a PR Bond is made by the officer, and later agreed to by the Judge.
 But you still need to take care of the case itself.

-In fact, if a person disregards the ticket and ignores it, the prosecutors will file a Bail Jumping warrant and new case, which is a Class A Misdemeanor -- in addition to the Theft case
+In fact, if a person disregards the ticket and ignores it, the prosecutors can file a Bail Jumping warrant and new case, which is a Class A Misdemeanor -- in addition to the Theft case.

 Call for a Free Consultation